arthursw/wetlands/docs/logging.md

 Wetlands provides a rich logging system that emits logs in real-time with context metadata.
 This guide shows you how to integrate logging into your applications.

+!!! note

+    By default, `executeCommands()` functions read the process stdout in a background thread and provide the stream to the logging system.
+    Thus, when creating or launching an environment, executing a function or a script, it will not be possible to read the process stdout.
+    If you want to read it manually (as in the advanced example), pass `log=False` to the `executeCommands()` functions.

 ## Table of Contents

 - [Log Context](#log-context)